 With a bit of legwork from ticket sellers, you can net thousands of dollars for your cause while raising awareness and engagement with supporters.

-Please note: Raffle registration laws vary by state.
+*Please note: Raffle registration laws vary by state.
 Avoid the penalties - on both your organization and individual directors and officers - by properly registering your raffle.
-For more, see "9 Simple Safeguards to Sidestep Legal Troubles in Your Fundraiser" and seek legal counsel regarding your specific situation.
+Seek legal counsel regarding your specific situation.

 - A new car.
 There's a reason new cars are so popular on The Price Is Right.
 Offering a shiny new car brings the "WOW" factor that anchors your raffle efforts.
 Other popular vehicles include jet skis, motorcycles, mopeds, bicycles and electric scooters.